-The first major reduced forms study was conducted by Henrichsen (1912).
+The first major reduced forms study was conducted by Henrichsen (1984).
 To assess the influence of connected speech on listening comprehension, two dictation tests were employed.
-The two \o-item instruments were drawn from a well-established dictation test, the Integrative Grammar Test (IGT) (Bowen, 1977).
-After hearing each of the sentences, the tv high-level students and the 1A low-level learners were required to transcribe the full form of the words that they heard.
+The two 15-item instruments were drawn from a well-established dictation test, the Integrative Grammar Test (IGT) (Bowen, 1976).
+After hearing each of the sentences, the 47 high-level students and the 18 low-level learners were required to transcribe the full form of the words that they heard.
 The learners were evaluated on their ability to accurately record the second word of each sentence.
 While both of the dictation tests contained identical sentences, half of the sentences in each were assigned to the presence of reduced forms condition, and half to the absence of reduced forms condition.
-Henrichsen's (1915) study clearly showed the influence of connected speech upon comprehension.
-However, the dictation tests that were used both contained a number of relatively complex grammatical points and the length of the sentences employed was also likely to have strained short-term memory.
-For instance, one of the sentences used was: "Who would have thought he would ever remember her?"
+Henrichsen's (1984) study clearly showed the influence of connected speech upon comprehension.
+However, the dictation tests that were used both contained a number of relatively complex grammatical points and the length of the sentences used was: "Who would have thought he would ever remember her?"
 Consequently, the research results are likely to have confounded the comprehension of reduced forms with syntactic knowledge and working memory capacity.
-Furthermore, the reliability of the test results varied between .(1) and .^{(K}-R(1)) (see Brown & Kondo-Brown, ^(,)b).
+Furthermore, the reliability of the test results varied between .31 and .68 (K-R21) (see Brown & Kondo-Brown, 2006b).
 Therefore, there was a large degree of random error contained in the scores.

-In a further reduced forms study, Ito (\checkmark, \checkmark) partially replicated Henrichsen's $(\uparrow \land \land \ddagger)$ work.
-Nine advanced and nine intermediate participants completed two \checkmark sentence dictation tests.
+In a further reduced forms study, Ito (2001) partially replicated Henrichsen's (1984) work.
+Nine advanced and nine intermediate participants completed two 20 sentence dictation tests.
 After hearing each of the sentences, the participants were required to transcribe the full form of the words that they heard.
 The learners were evaluated on their ability to accurately reproduce two words that contained reduced forms from each of the sentences.
-To control the grammatical complexity of the sentences, the researcher only selected sentences that contained structural forms from a beginner level grammar text (Azar, $\uparrow \P \P$).
+To control the grammatical complexity of the sentences, the researcher only selected sentences that contained structural forms from a beginner level grammar text (Azar, 1996).
 On the basis of the results, it was concluded that the presence of reduced forms, and the nature of the phonological modification, influenced the participants' listening comprehension.
-The reliability of the sentences is study (Cronbach alpha = . $\lor \land$).
-However, since the participants' mean scores were high (Advanced: $\land \lor \land$; Intermediate: $\lor \And \land$), a ceiling effect is likely to limit the reliability of the test for highly proficient learners.
-Furthermore, since Ito ($\checkmark \cdot \cdot i$) found some of the participants had to be discarded from the study because of their "extremely low proficiency" (p. $\flat \cdot \ddagger$), the wider application of the test could also be restricted by its difficulty for lower ability learners.
+The reliability of the participants' scores suggested that the dictation test was reasonably suited to the purposes of this study (Cronbach alpha = .78).
+However, since the participants' mean scores were high (Advanced: 87%; Intermediate: 73%), a ceiling effect is likely to limit the reliability of the test for highly proficient learners.
+Furthermore, since Ito (2001) found some of the participants had to be discarded from the study because of their "extremely low proficiency" (p.
+104), the wider application of the test could also be restricted by its difficulty for lower ability learners.